carlosalbertotuma/advisory/README.md

 # Disclaimer

-The information provided in this repository is intended solely for educational, defensive, and research purposes.
+The information in this repository is provided exclusively for educational, research, and defensive security purposes.

-No weaponized exploits or offensive frameworks are included.
+No weaponized exploit frameworks or offensive tooling are included.

-The objective of this project is to improve software security by documenting vulnerabilities, assisting developers in remediation efforts, and contributing to the responsible disclosure ecosystem.
+The objective of this repository is to improve software security through responsible vulnerability disclosure, technical documentation, and collaboration with software maintainers.